 Industry Overview: includes information on the overall value and contribution to the Australian economy, including current challenges and opportunities.

 Employment includes information on skills shortages, workforce supply side challenges and opportunities, and key workforce data.

 Skills Outlook: contains national and international trends, priority skills for industry and other skills related insights.

 Proposed Schedule of Work: draws on the information in the earlier sections to clearly articulate the IRCs priorities for Training Package review and development across the four-year period on a year by year basis.

-The 2018 Electrotechnology IRC Skills Forecast will be submitted to the AISC for its consideration and approval.
-Work approved by the AISC will become part of the overall National Schedule across all IRCs in the National Training System.
+The 2018 Electrotechnology IRC Skills Forecast is submitted to the AISC for its consideration and approval.
+Work approved by the AISC becomes part of the overall National Schedule across all IRCs in the National Training System.
 More detail about AISC commissioned Training Package activity is available on the AIS Projects page.